shapeblue/mbx/README.md

     # Initialise `mbx` by opening in another shell:
     mbx init

-The `mbx init` is idempotent and can be used to update templates and domain xml definitions.
+The `mbx init` should be run on first install and on upgrade which will update templates and domain xmls.
+When mbx init is executed on upgrade, ensure no mbx VMs are running.

 The `mbx init` command initialises the `monkeynet` network.
 You can check and confirm the network using: